akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 `akka.remote.artery.ssl.config-ssl-engine.hostname-verification=on`.
 When enabled it will verify that the destination hostname matches the hostname in the peer's certificate.

+In deployments where hostnames are dynamic and not known up front it can make sense to leave the hostname verification off.

 You have a few choices how to set up certificates and hostname verification:

 * Have a single set of keys and a single certificate for all nodes and *disable* hostname checking